 A dream come true

-The spacious and serene suites are all unique, minimal yet warm, with a traditional Mediterranean feel to it with its white walls, terracotta floors, local stone and bespoke made wooden furniture.
+The spacious and serene suites are all unique, minimal yet warm, with a traditional Mediterranean feel with its white walls, terracotta floors, local stone and bespoke wooden furniture.

-Room no 4. offers you the opportunity to sleep “al fresco” on those hot Summer nights, with an inviting rooftop outdoor bed (inc. mosquito net) offering full privacy under the stars.
+Room four offers you the opportunity to sleep “al fresco” on those hot Summer nights, with an inviting rooftop outdoor bed (inc. mosquito net) offering full privacy under the stars.

 The friendly Flemish hosts will not only feel you welcome but also provide you with the best tips.